 History of the College

 Wake Forest Institute was founded in 1834 and opened its doors on February 3 with Dr. Samuel Wait as principal.
 Classes were first held in a farmhouse in Wake County, North Carolina, near which the village of Wake Forest later developed.
 It was re-chartered in 1838 as Wake Forest College.
 Today, Wake Forest College, located in Winston-Salem NC, is the undergraduate liberal arts and sciences school of Wake Forest University.
-It comprises a faculty of over 400, confers undergraduate degrees in nearly 40 academic majors, and has an enrollment of less than 4500 undergraduates.
 The College is the cornerstone of the University’s academic life; through it, the University carries on the tradition of preparing men and women for personal enrichment, enlightened citizenship, and professional life.

 For more than a century and a half, Wake Forest College has been educating students in the fundamental fields of human knowledge and achievement.
 It seeks to encourage habits of the mind that ask “why,” that evaluate evidence, that are open to new ideas, that attempt to understand and appreciate the perspectives of others, that accept complexity and grapple with it, that admit error, and that pursue truth.